greenerservices/greenerservices.github.io/app/principles/actions/9b-develop-efficient-software.md

   parent:  9.
 Develop and test for efficiency
 ---

-Develop efficient software by building on the good practice for design described in Principle 8 'Design for greener architecture, data and security'.
+Develop efficient software by building on the best practice described in Principle 8 [Design for greener architecture, data and security](principles/8-design-for-greener-architecture-data-security).

 Consider further approaches to reduce the energy consumption of the ‘front end’ (the user-facing part) and the ‘back end’ of a website or application.

 ### Likely Lead Roles